takaakit/design-pattern-examples-in-javascript/README.md

 Model and code examples of GoF Design Patterns for JavaScript.
 This project is available for the following objectives:

+* To understand GoF Design Pattern examples in JavaScript.
+* To understand the mapping between UML model and JavaScript code.
 * To try Model-Driven Development (MDD) using Astah and M PLUS plug-in.
-* To understand the mapping between UML model and JavaScript code.
-* To understand GoF Design Pattern examples in JavaScript.
-  etc.

 > UML model example: